Observation of an Optical Spring in a Robustly Controlled Signal-Recycled Michelson Interferometer: Acknowledgment

-This study was supported by the Grant-in-Aid for JSPS Fellows (23KJ0954), the Grant-in-Aid for Scientific Research (B) (17H02886, 23K25896), JST SICORP (JPMJSC2209), JST CREST (JPMJCR1873), JST ASPIRE (JPMJAP2320), and the Foundation for the Promotion of the Open University of Japan.
 The authors thank John Winterflood at the University of Western Australia for designing the double-spiral spring, and the Design and Manufacturing Division of the Open Facility Center at the Institute of Science Tokyo for fabricating the Be-Cu suspension.
 We also acknowledge Satoru Takano at the Albert Einstein Institute for his valuable advice on the implementation of magnetic damping in the suspension system.
 Special thanks are extended to Pierre-Edouard Jacquet and Samuel Deléglise at Laboratoire Kastler Brossel for developing PyRPL and providing technical support for its application in this study.